loginowsky/website/content/_index.md

 type: "page"
 ---

 > Graduated as a **System Engineer** from **Belarusian State University of Informatics and Radioelectronics** in 1998.
 Participated in a dozen of projects as **System/Network Administrator/Developer/Architect**.
 As a **Head of Infrastructure** participated in building of an MMOG application with 1M+ simultaneous players.
-In 2016, moved to *The Cloud* and began working as an independent entrepreneur providing **Cloud Engineer** services, practicing the **DevSecOps** methodology
+In 2016, moved to *'The Cloud'* and began working as an independent entrepreneur providing **Cloud Engineer** services, practicing **DevSecOps** methodology

 ## Certificates